 The first commercially viable “Ice machine” utilizing an Ammonia vapour compression cycle was built in 1851, Geelong Victoria by a British Australian Journalist come engineer by the name of James Harrison.
 After failed attempts of refrigerated sea freight from Australia to England.
-James returned to his work as a journalist in Victoria where he was forgotten for his revolutionary innovation and died with the inscription on his tombstone “One soweth, another reapeth”.
+James now bankrupt returned to his work as a journalist in Victoria where he was forgotten for his revolutionary innovation and died with the inscription on his tombstone “One soweth, another reapeth”.
 (Bruce-Wallace, 2018)

 Fast forward 30 years, the first Ammonia Freezing works in New Zealand was commissioned at Burnside 1881.
 Almost a year later, thanks to the pioneer efforts of M.V Dunedin, New Zealand successfully transported almost 5000 carcasses of sheep and lamb to the United Kingdom thus opening the door for Aotearoa to become one of the worlds heavy hitters in agriculture even despite our remote proximity on the globe.

-Ex president Stephen Gill of the Institute of Refrigeration UK fought long and hard to establish World Refrigeration Day is a United Nation's backed event set to take place for the first time on June 26th 2019.
+Ex president Stephen Gill of the Institute of Refrigeration UK fought long and hard to establish World Refrigeration Day which is now a United Nation's backed event set to take place for the first time on June 26th 2019.
 The purpose behind the day is to acknowledge the great significance that these maverick scientists and engineers have had in our modern society and to promote the visibility of our often invisible industry. #wrefd19

-The date was chosen due to the day Sir William Thomson, Lord Kelvin (1824 - 1907) was born - the developer of the Kelvin scale of temperature measurement.
+The date of World Refrigeration day was chosen due to the day Sir William Thomson, Lord Kelvin (1824 - 1907) was born - the developer of the accurate Kelvin scale of temperature measurement.

 What does World Refrigeration Day mean to us?